-Recently we are witnessing a major shift in the process of generating images.
-The recent influx and growth of machine learning and artificial intelligence rises questions about the way in which creative processes evolve and develop through technology.
-Systems like DALL-E, DALL-E 2 and Midjourney are AI programs trained to generate images from text descriptions using a dataset of text-image pairs.
+We are witnessing a major shift in the process of generating images.
+The recent influx and growth of machine learning and artificial intelligence raises questions about the way in which creative processes evolve and develop through technology.
+Systems like DALL-E, DALL-E 2, and Midjourney are AI programs trained to generate images from text descriptions using a dataset of text-image pairs.
 The diverse set of capabilities includes creating anthropomorphized versions of animals and objects, combining unrelated concepts in plausible ways, and applying transformations to existing images.

 The question may seem straightforward, but the answer can be very complex, leading to a whole series of issues related to the target audience of hyper-realistic architectural renderings, as well as to what their goals are.

 "It's Both Subtle and Monumental": Reimagining Digital Design and Literacy at The Library of Congress

 Digital literacy is not a topic architects usually consider.
 For Aliza Leventhal, Head of the Technical Services Section, Prints & Photographs Division at the Library of Congress, the processes of literacy and design go hand-in-hand.
 Previously the corporate librarian and archivist for Sasaki, Aliza is leading national conversations on everything from born-digital design files and archiving to institutional memory and knowledge sharing.
 Today, she's working with architects and designers to reimagine digital workflows for future access and ideation.

 With increasingly better renderings becoming ubiquitous, students and architects alike feel the pressure of mastering an additional set of skills to get their ideas across.
 To what extent do renderings make or break a portfolio or a project?
 How important are they in the design process, and do renderings inform of a particular set of skills besides the software ones?
 This article explores different perspectives on the role of renderings within the profession.